jnoat92/atrous-cGAN-for-SAR-optical-synthesis/README.md

 # atrous-cGAN-for-SAR-optical-synthesis

-Implementation of the atrous cGAN and pix2pix for the SAR-optical translation oriented to tow applications: crop recognition and deforestation detection.
+Implementation of the atrous cGAN and pix2pix for the SAR-optical translation oriented to the applications: crop recognition and deforestation detection.

 ## Dependencies